-Professor of population studies and biology at Stanford Univesity
+- Professor of population studies and biology at Stanford Univesity

-Author of the 1968 book The Population Bomb
+- Author of the 1968 book The Population Bomb

-Predicted worldwide famines as a result of overpopulation
+- Predicted worldwide famines as a result of overpopulation

-“We’ve already had too much economic growth in the United States.
+- “We’ve already had too much economic growth in the United States.
 Economic growth in rich countries like ours is the disease, not the cure.”

 “Smog disasters” in 1973 might kill 200,000 people in New York and Los Angeles.
 (1969)

 “Before 1985, mankind will enter a genuine age of scarcity ... in which the accessible supplies of many key minerals will be facing depletion.”
-(1976)
+(1974)

 “Actually, the problem in the world is that there is [sic] much too many rich people.”
 (Quoted by the Associated Press, April 6, 1990)

-In Ehrlich’s view, U.S. arrogance and selfishness (he derided America’s “pathetic level of foreign aid”) were largely to blame for the 9/11 attacks.
-His proposed remedy was for America to respond with contrition and compensatory generosity.
-“I am convinced that the prudent course for the United States and other rich nations,” he said, “is to work to ameliorate social and economic rich-poor disparities while trying to unravel the complex root causes of terrorism....
+In a November 2002 article titled “Getting at the Roots of Terrorism,” Ehrlich elaborated on these themes, impugning the George W. Bush administration for “its utter failure to take any steps to reduce the factors that inspire terrorists to attack us,” and its “apparent plans to take control of Iraq’s vast petroleum reserves.”
+“Oil,” Ehrlich added, “also explains the presence of American troops in Saudi Arabia, which enrages some Muslims, especially Osama bin Laden.”
+Ehrlich identified “demographic and socioeconomic factors, especially poverty, inequality and large numbers of young men facing dim economic prospects,” as “likely contributors to terrorism.” “[T]he severely unequal distribution of wealth between and within nations,” he explained, along with America’s “oil profligacy” and its “exceptional support of Israel,” had caused Muslims’ rage to boil over into acts of great violence.
+“I am convinced that the prudent course for the United States and other rich nations,” Ehrlich said, “is to work to ameliorate social and economic rich-poor disparities while trying to unravel the complex root causes of terrorism....
 The United States should play a central role in improving demographic and socioeconomic conditions in developing nations.
 It is one of the stingiest rich nations in terms of development assistance … Exacerbating terrorist tendencies are policies [such as] waging war on anyone who we decide might impede the flow of oil into American SUVs and dollars into the pockets of George Bush’s friends.”